Live like a king in the desert, forests and Himalayas–experience luxury in India

 2. Suryagarh, Jaisalmer

-Located in the heart of the Thar, this luxury hotel is eight years old.
-An initiative of MRS Hotels, it is close to the famous Sam Sand Dunes.
+Located in the heart of the Thar, this luxury hotel is an initiative of MRS Hotels and is close to the famous Sam Sand Dunes.
 With nothing but sand and yellow stones all around, the hotel is truly a dream destination.
 No noise, no rush and an endless sky to gaze upon.

 All guests gets a fairytale welcome with flowers, camels escorting you, mangiyars singing and dancing to ‘padharo mare desh’ and a heartwarming smile.
 Musical mornings and evenings in a courtyard full of sparrows, peacock, turtle, golden labradors, even pet donkeys is the mindblowing part.